 Note that AVERAGEIF will accept multiple criteria.

-AVERAGEIF is a great way to extract high level management information from a very large detailed dataset.
-For example, average selling price, average margin etc.
+AVERAGEIF is a great way to extract high-level management information from a large, detailed dataset—for example, average selling price, average margin, etc.

-Like AVERAGEIF, SUMIF function can be used to calculate a SUM based on different criteria.
+Like AVERAGEIF, the SUMIF function can calculate a SUM based on different criteria.

 =SUMIF (range, criteria, [sum_range])

-For example, we have region-wise sales data as following.
+For example, we have region-wise sales data, which is as follows:

-To find total sales for East region formula and results will be as
+To find total sales for the East region formula and results will be as

-SUMIF is another great way to extract high-level management information from a very large detailed dataset.
-For example, total sales, total gross margin, etc.
+SUMIF is another great way to extract high-level management information from a large, detailed dataset—for example, total sales, gross margin, etc.

 COUNTIF:

-COUNTIF function if similar to AVERAGEIF and SUMIF but counts the number of occurrences of a specific criteria.
+The COUNTIF function is similar to AVERAGEIF and SUMIF but counts the number of occurrences of specific criteria.

 =COUNTIF (range, criteria)

-For example, in the example below, we calculate the number of items sold which had a price of over $100.
+For example, in the example below, we calculate the number of items sold for over $100.

-COUNTIF is another great way to extract high-level management information from a very large detailed dataset.
-For example, the total number of sales transactions, transactions with a certain gross margin, etc.
+COUNTIF is another great way to extract high-level management information from a large, detailed dataset—for example, the total number of sales transactions, transactions with a certain gross margin, etc.

-The CONCATENATE function is used to join strings of together.
+The CONCATENATE function is used to join strings together.

 =CONCATENATE (text1,text2,[text3])

-For example, we wish to join the first name and second the name of a person from different cells into one cell; we can use the concatenate function as follows:
+For example, if we wish to join the first name and second name of a person from different cells into one cell, we can use the concatenate function as follows:

 These formulas are also very helpful when working with text.